artenlf/react-typescript-studies/README.md

 Hint: whenever we have a custom element, we also lose all default behaviors and functions, thus forcing us to create and declare (bind) functions to default ones, like: onClick={onClick}.

 Lesson 23: we've created an endTask function to handle changes whenever a task is completed.
 We also added visual feedback on our application by using a ternary to apply a class on completed tasks.
 Finally, whenever a task is completed, user can't select it anymore.

+Lesson 24: we refactored all our Class components to function components.

+Note: we've mixed function expressions between traditional and arrow function expressions for study porpuses.